Python Tkinter ToDo List

 • If-else condition is applied to avoid black space entry in the Listbox.

-• if the task does not have blank space then only it will allow it to store the information in the Listbox otherwise it will display a warning message box informing the user that the entry box can’t be empty.
+• If the task does not have blank space, then it will only allow it to store the information in the Listbox; otherwise, it will display a warning message box informing the user that the entry box can’t be empty.

 def newTask():